-The majority of the RSE programme is delivered through extended tutor time in Year 7 and timetabled Personal and Citizenship Studies (PCS) lessons in Years 8-11.
+The majority of the RSE programme is delivered through timetabled Personal and Citizenship Studies (PCS) lessons in Years 7-11.

 d) Methodology and resources.

 A wide range of teaching methods are used that enable students to actively participate in their own learning.
 This includes the use of quizzes, case studies, research, role play, videos, small group participation and discussion and use of appropriate guest speakers.